GavinCodesThings/UNCP-Recode/README.md

 You need ProtocolLib for this anti-cheat to work

 ## How to Install
-1. Build and Compile using "mvn clean package"
+1. Build and Compile using "./gradlew build"
 2. Get a copy of ProtocolLib 5.X.X
 3. Drag both jars into your spigot server's "plugins" folder
 4. enjoy ig